codefresh-io/docs.codefresh.io/_docs/api-examples/analytics-api-examples.md

 ## Get average build duration
 Retrieves the average execution duration of pipeline builds.
 The average (mean) duration is calculated by dividing the total execution time by the number of builds, providing an overall measure of pipeline performance.

+You can filter pipeline builds by either a project, specific pipeline, status, or by the favorites tag.

 ### Endpoint
 `GET https://g.codefresh.io/api/analytics/reports/buildAvgDuration?granularity=month`